natewbrooks/dimf-autoposter/README.md

 # Defense Intelligence Memorial Foundation (DIMF) Auto Poster

 A Java Swing GUI application for managing memorial posts and social media automation, backed by a PostgreSQL database.
-This project runs fully inside Docker and supports **live reloading** of GUI code on file change (hot reload).
+This project uses Docker to host the PostgreSQL database.
+The Java GUI application runs directly on your local system and connects to the database over `localhost`.

 ---